 General Daily Routine for members and volunteers, optional for guests

-- 6 – 8.30 am Sweeping of yard around the ashram, members on morning school will get ready and leave early for school, others assist getting breakfast ready, one or two go to market, 7 am member-focused yoga session
+- 6 – 8.30 am Communal yard sweeping around the ashram, members specific tasks: get ready for school for some, others organise morning teas to the bungalows, prepare for communal breakfast, one or two go to market, when on 7 am member-focused yoga session

 - 8.30 – 9.00 am Joint breakfast – guests, members, volunteers